staab/bombadillo/README.md

 # Vocabulary

 Bombadillo's vocabulary lacks some precision, as it's a language meant for delight, and seeing good things anew, rather than for understanding, naming, or knowing (as Tom Bombadil, The Master, doubtless does as well).
 Names don't exist in Bombadillo; instead, specific people or things can be referred to using something like kennings.
 Old Man Willow might be "thick-barked fog-weaver", or "sun brendar vinello twinden".
 An old-growth pine could be "tall needle-holder", or "fan pinello groden".
-A squirrel might be a "dubb sinda bomden", or "talkative fat fellow".
+A squirrel might be a "breen sinda bomden", or "talkative fat fellow".

 ## Nouns